 Chateau Cote de Baleau History, Overview

 Chateau Cote de Baleau is a small vineyard in the St. Emilion appellation managed by Sophie Fourcade.
 For years, Sophie Fourcade had her hands full as she was also in charge of the neighboring estates, Clos St. Martin and Chateau Les Grandes Murailles.
 All three Right Bank estates are located in Saint Emilion.

-Chateau Cote de Baleau has remained in the hands of the Reiffers family for generations dating back to the reign of King Louis XIV, when an ancestor of the current owner was awarded the Saint Emilion vineyard for his exploits as a loyal soldier.
+Chateau Cote de Baleau was founded in 1643 and has remained in the hands of the Reiffers family for generations dating back to the reign of King Louis XIV when an ancestor of the current owner was awarded the Saint Emilion vineyard for his exploits as a loyal soldier.